Eulanda/EulandaConnect/docs/functions/Import-TieredPrices.md

 ```

 ### -qty4Name
 The name of the column that contain the fourth quantity in the CSV or Excel file.
+If the parameter is not specified, the default `1` is used.

 ```yaml
 Type: String